digitalex/naif/README.md

 Naïf
 ====

 Naïf is a python library and server for text classification.
-It currently implements a Naïve Bayes classifier, and operates through a simple REST-based interface.
+It currently implements a Naïve Bayes classifier, which is accessed through a simple REST-based interface handling JSON-formatted data.

 In time, Naif will be offered as a service, providing access to simple, scalable text classification in the cloud.

 Installation